 18. Spot The Haystacks and Norman Cows

-Iconic Normandy France.
-White cows and haystacks!
+Things to do in Normandy France can be as simple as appreciating the landscape, the white cows, haystacks and apple orchards!
 I love seeing the white cows of Normandy.
 Immediately I think of Norman cream and how it enhances dishes with depth and richness of flavour.

 What about those haystacks?
 There are plenty of fields of hay in Normandy but these traditional mounds of hay, seen at Giverny, are a throwback to another time.